The advertisements above are Google-sponsored.

 In the first type, the floats operate together, while in the second type they can move independently along two guides in the float chamber.

-Both types are usually available with two different weights:
+Both types (of Dell'orto carburetors) are usually available with two different weights:

 Check the correct float level position as follows: